 The Peugeot 5008 succeeds in its goal of offering a quirkier and less-conventional option in the SUV market.

 It may not have the go-anywhere ability of the Nissan X-Trail, the driving dynamics of the Skoda Kodiaq or (as hard as Peugeot may try) the badge appeal of the Volkswagen Touareg, but what it does have is a unique and elegant package combined with tons of practicality.

 If your driving is primarily done in the city and you’re in the SUV market, the 5008 may be the perfect fit.

 Personal Contract Purchase.
 Over 18’s only.
 Finance subject to status.
+T&Cs apply.
 A guarantee may be required.
-All offers available on qualifying vehicles ordered between 14/01/2020 and 06/04/2020 or until such time as they may be withdrawn by Peugeot at its complete discretion.
+All offers available on qualifying vehicles ordered between 06/10/2020 and 31/12/2020 or until such time as they may be withdrawn by PEUGEOT at its complete discretion.
 Excess mileage charges may apply.
 Deposit may be required.

 There are 3 options available at the end of a PCP agreement: 1) You can hand your car back with nothing further to pay (subject to mileage and condition); 2) Pay the optional final payment and keep the car; 3) Part exchange your car and use any equity towards a new PEUGEOT.